 When you are selling a stock, you prefer higher price.
 Therefore, put options with strike price higher than the current market price of the underlying are better to own.
 They have positive intrinsic value and they are in the money.

-In our Caterpillar example, we have 2 in the money options:
+In our Citigroup example, we have 2 in the money options:

-We have not talked about the remaining 2 options:
+We have not talked about the remaining two options:

 With the market price of the underlying stock equal to 70, these options are out of the money and their intrinsic value is zero (it can't be negative because of the optionality – you can choose not to exercise).

 Every option is either in the money, at the money, or out of the money.
 There is no fourth category.
-Here you can read more about the in the money vs. at the money vs. out of the money differences.
+See more about in the money vs. at the money vs. out of the money differences.